ivorysoap/OCTranspo-API-Wrapper/README.md

 [![Build Status](https://travis-ci.com/ivorysoap/PiMonth2019-PiOT.svg?branch=master)](https://travis-ci.com/ivorysoap/PiMonth2019-PiOT)

-:warning: **Under construction** — Much like the O-Train Confederation Line, this project is a constant work in progress.
+:warning: **Under construction** — Much like the O-Train Confederation Line itself, this is a constant work in progress and there's no saying for sure when it'll be done.

 ## Overview